 So I decided it was worth it to give them a try, and I added those two to my daily nutrition routine to see what would happen.

-** curcumin – Many of the hundreds of turmeric/curcumin products being heavily marketed at us these days are just plain ineffective.
-I’ve researched the research of this supplement quite a bit, and I go into detail on how to separate the “wheat from the chaff” in this article here.
+About curcumin: Many of the hundreds of turmeric/curcumin products being heavily marketed at us these days are just plain ineffective.
+I’ve researched the research of this supplement quite a bit, and I go into detail on how to separate the “wheat from the chaff” in my article Best Curcumin Supplements.

 The HIIT part of it